MCausc78/stoat.py/docs/api.rst

         You're always notified unless you're busy.
     .. attribute:: mentions_only

-        You're only notified on mentions unless you're busy .
+        You're only notified on mentions unless you're busy.
     .. attribute:: none

         State is not specified.
 Currently same as :attr:`.muted`.